lenymo/glennmccomb-com/content/articles/useful-sass-scss-media-query-mixins-for-bootstrap.md

 So we can pass a value to the respond-above mixin in the form of a Bootstrap breakpoint.

 Note that we are also logging a <code>@warning</code> to the console if the breakpoint doesn't exist in the map.
-Without this the media query won't show up and you'll have no idea.
+Without this the media query won't show up in your compiled CSS and you'll have no idea.

 {{< highlight scss >}}
 @include respond-above(sm) {